 Contact your local human resource team for more information.

-- Learn more about a comprehensive workplace approach to employees who use or may use violence and abuse
+- Read the Queensland Government’s comprehensive workplace approach to employees who use or may use violence and abuse

-- How workplaces can implement comprehensive responses to DFV
+- Learn how workplaces can implement comprehensive responses to DFV

-These resources raise awareness of DFV prevention and support options for affected employees:
+We encourage agencies to use these workplace resources to raise awareness of DFV prevention and support options for affected employees:

 - White Ribbon Australia leadership oath poster